 When a school is committed to ending sexual harassment and assault, it will implement a sustained effort to monitor and improve the school climate.
 The school can begin with a climate survey to determine what staff and students understand about sexual harassment and assault.
 The school should support gender equity groups and anti-harassment campaigns using posters, fact sheets, and other tools, offer bystander intervention training, discuss gender stereotypes and healthy masculinity, invite experts and the Title IX Coordinator to make presentations to students and the parent teacher organization, encourage articles in the school paper, etc.

-Unfortunately, many schools don’t want to admit or report that they have a problem with sexual harassment and assault, which makes it nearly impossible for them to proactively address these issues.
 But it’s the law!
 To convince skeptical parents or colleagues, they can say, “If we ever want to get rid of sexual harassment in college and the workplace, we have to start when students are young.”